How to Make a Gantt Chart in PowerPoint (Free Template)

 Learn how to create professional Gantt charts in PowerPoint.
 Step-by-step guide covering native methods, SmartArt timelines, and add-ins with templates and best practices.

 PowerPoint has no native Gantt chart.
-When a partner requests an implementation timeline for a steering committee deck, you are left with three imperfect options: SmartArt timelines that cannot handle overlapping tasks, stacked bar chart workarounds that require invisible placeholder series, or expensive add-ins that may exceed your project budget.
+When a partner requests an implementation timeline for a steering committee deck, you are left with three imperfect options: SmartArt timelines that cannot handle overlapping tasks, stacked bar chart workarounds that require invisible placeholder series, or add-ins that produce professional results in minutes.

-This guide walks through each method with honest assessments of when each makes sense, the formatting standards that make timelines readable at a glance, and the shortcuts that save hours on complex project schedules.
+This guide covers each method with honest assessments of when each makes sense, plus the formatting standards that make timelines readable at a glance.
+Gantt charts are one of several essential chart types for consultants — for the full picture, see our PowerPoint Charts Guide.

 What Is a Gantt Chart?#